nextflow-io/nextflow/docs/spack.rst

 This can represent an inconvenience, in that it can significantly lenghten the duration of Nextflow processes.
 Here we briefly discuss two strategies to mitigate this aspect, and render the usage of Spack more effective.

-1. Use a Spack YAML file, and pre-build the environment outside of Nextflow, prior to running the pipeline.
+1. Use a Spack yaml file, and pre-build the environment outside of Nextflow, prior to running the pipeline.
 Building packages outside of the Nextflow pipeline will work since Spack always installs packages in its own directories, and only creates symbolic links in the environment.
 This sequence of commands will do the trick in most cases::